Self-made businesswoman Hilary Devey triumphed over adversity to achieve her £100 million business empire through sheer hard work.

 She was so impressed by what she saw that she doubled her initial planned donation, saying that the whole experience had changed her views.
 She was quoted as saying, “Money’s not my God, it’s people that matter.”

-Described as having the ability to inspire others, her down-to-earth approach to business makes her advice easy to follow.
-When offering advice to those who are trying to start their own business, she says the business plan must have a “realistic projection that’s accurate and concise”.
+Described as having the ability to inspire others, her down-to-earth approach to business made her advice easy to follow.
+When offering advice to those trying to start their own business, she would say the business plan must have a “realistic projection that’s accurate and concise”.

-Devey advises would-be entrepreneurs to “understand the market, people, competition and the opportunities”, adding, “Don’t over-complicate yourself or your product.”
+Devey advised would-be entrepreneurs to “understand the market, people, competition and the opportunities”, adding, “Don’t over-complicate yourself or your product.”

-When asked by interviewers about the worst job she has ever had, she insists, “This does not apply.
+When asked by interviewers about the worst job she ever had, she insisted, “This does not apply.
 I have made it good.”
-She has always remained open-minded about the things she would consider investing in, saying, “I wouldn’t alienate anything.”
+She always remained open-minded about the things she would consider investing in, saying, “I wouldn’t alienate anything.”

 © Featureflash Photo Agency / Shutterstock.com